Last updated: August 2026

 Exposure | Usually not handled by standard GL | Policy to consider |

-Employee injuries | GL excludes employee injury claims | Workers’ compensation or occupational accident, depending on structure and contract |
+Employee injuries | GL generally excludes bodily injury to an employee arising out of employment, subject to the policy wording | Workers’ compensation or occupational accident, depending on structure and contract |

 Your own tools and equipment | GL is third-party liability, not tools property coverage | Inland marine |